Advanced Cat & Dog Surgeries in Pewaukee, WI

-At Pewaukee Veterinary Service, we know that surgical procedures are a big deal not only for your pet but for you, too.
+At Pewaukee Veterinary Service, we know that cate and dog surgeries are a big deal not only for your pet but for you, too.
 Our animal hospital provides the care, compassion, and expertise capable of putting your mind at ease.
-While most of our veterinarians perform a wide range of soft tissue surgeries, Dr. Nick Schuett and Dr. Jeff Baker have extensive experience in performing orthopedic procedures.
-Additionally, we have the diagnostic equipment and rehabilitation programs to make your pet’s surgery as painless and recovery as smooth as possible.
+While most of our veterinarians perform a wide range of soft tissue surgeries, Dr. Jeff Baker has extensive experience in performing orthopedic procedures.
+Additionally, we have the diagnostic equipment and rehabilitation programs to make your pet’s veterinary surgery as painless and recovery as smooth as possible.

 Diagnostics Tools for Informed Decisions

 Determining the right time for surgery can be difficult, and nearly impossible, without diagnostic imaging and lab work.
 X-rays and ultrasound are especially important in visualizing your pet’s internal structures for abnormalities, inflammation, and dysfunction so we can develop a precise surgical plan.